 Antibacterial cream might help clear up your stye faster.
 Choose your favorite over-the-counter brand and apply it to the affected area.
 There are even a few ointments specially designed for styes.
 Be very careful when applying because, unless otherwise directed, that stuff will not feel good if it actually gets in your eye.
 A doctor, should you choose to see one for your stye, might prescribe something that can be safely put into your eye.

 Whatever you do, do NOT pick at, pop, or otherwise bother your stye.
 This is a test of will if I’ve ever heard one.
 The temporary relief you get from rubbing your inflamed eye area can irritate it further and spread more bacteria if your hands aren’t clean.
 Don’t try to pop it either, for the same reasons.
 And if you’re brave enough, go without eye makeup until the stye clears up; makeup can further clog your already irritated oil gland.
-It’ll go away faster if you leave it be.
+It’ll go away faster if you leave it be and don’t meddle.

 A doctor can drain a stye, and get it back under control if there are complications.
 Generally speaking, a doctor visit will not be necessary to get rid of your stye.
 If it hangs around for over a week or so, if your entire eye is affected, or if it bleeds or spreads, then go in.
 Very large and painful styes can be safely drained by a professional to relieve pressure.
 If a more serious infection is the problem, then your doc can get you some antibiotics to take care of it.